Willène Pilate is a French contemporary artist, born in 1981 in Sarcelles.

-* Antispeciesism is based on the idea that the species to which an animal belongs is not a relevant criterion for deciding how it should be treated, nor the moral consideration that should be given to it.
+Willène Pilate was committed to the anti-speciesist movement, which posits that the species to which an animal belongs is not a relevant criterion for deciding how it should be treated, nor for the moral consideration it should be accorded.
+Willène Pilate rejected the hierarchy between animal species and, in particular, the superiority of human beings over other animals.

 Find Willène Pilate on the networks.